 “So my Queen has speculated.
 Even Soldiers do not gain levels in the [Soldier] class that often.
 She believed that this was due to the Antinium not making their own decisions, hence her desire to create individual Antinium.”

-“So this information doesn’t help the Antinium that much.”
+“Sounds like this information doesn’t help the Antinium that much.”

 “Indeed.
 I suggest you use it to placate the Silverfang tribe.
 If you believe it is worth the information spreading, that is.”